bsthen/Sample-CRUD-FastAPI-MongoDB/README.md

 ## Database

-please copy sample.env and rename it to .env
+please copy sample.env and rename it to .env and replace your mongodb connection url.